-Examinees are to assume that Articles 1 and 2 of the Uniform Commercial Code have been adopted and are applicable when appropriate.
-Examinees should assume that the 2001 proposed amendments to Article 1 have been adopted, but that the 2001 and 2003 proposed amendments to Article 2 have not been adopted.
-Approximately half of the Contracts questions for each MBE will be based on categories I and IV, and approximately half will be based on the remaining categories, II, III, V, and VI.
-Approximately one-fourth of the Contracts questions for each MBE will be based on provisions of the Uniform Commercial Code, Articles 1 and 2.
+NOTE: Examinees are to assume that Article 2 and Revised Article 1 of the Uniform Commercial Code have been adopted and are applicable when appropriate.
+Approximately half of the Contracts questions on the MBE will be based on categories I and IV, and approximately half will be based on the remaining categories-II, III, V, and VI.
+Approximately one-fourth of the Contracts questions on the MBE will be based on provisions of the Uniform Commercial Code, Article 2 and Revised Article 1.

-- I Formation of contracts
+- I. Formation of contracts

 - A. Mutual assent

 - 1. Offer and acceptance

 - 2. Indefiniteness or absence of terms

 - 3. Implied-in-fact contract

 - 4. "Pre-contract" obligations based on reliance

-- B. Consideration
+B. Consideration

 - Bargain and exchange and substitutes for bargain: "moral obligation," reliance, and statutory substitutes

-- Modification of contracts: preexisting duties - 3.
-Compromise and settlement of claims
+- Modification of contracts: preexisting duties

+- 3. Compromise and settlement of claims

-II.
+- II.
 Defenses to enforceability

 - A. Incapacity to contract

 - B. Duress

 - C. Undue influence

 - D. Mistake, misunderstanding

 - E. Fraud, misrepresentation, and nondisclosure

 - F. Illegality, unconscionability, and public policy

-- 3 Statute of frauds
+- G. Statute of frauds

-III.
+- III.
 Parol evidence and interpretation

-IV.
+- IV.
 Performance, breach, and discharge

-A. Conditions
+- A. Conditions

-- 1. Express - 2.
-Constructive - Obligations of good faith and fair dealing in performance and enforcement of contracts - Suspension or excuse of conditions by waiver, election, or estoppel - Prospective inability to perform: effect on other party - B. Impracticability and frustration of purpose - C. Discharge of contractual duties - D. Express and implied warranties in sale-ofgoods contracts - E. Substantial and partial breach and anticipatory repudiation
+- 1. Express

+- 2. Constructive

+- Obligations of good faith and fair dealing in performance and enforcement of contracts

+- 4. Suspension or excuse of conditions by waiver, election, or estoppel

+- 5. Prospective inability to perform: effect on other party

+- B. Impracticability and frustration of purpose

+- C. Discharge of contractual duties

+- D. Express and implied warranties in sale-ofgoods contracts

+- E. Substantial and partial breach and anticipatory repudiation